mlc-ai/mlc-en/chapter_graph_optimization/index.md

 ### Why Creating a Sub-function

-In the above example, we created two sub-functions with the prefix `fuse_dense_add`.
+In the above example, we created two sub-functions with the prefix `fuse_matmul_add`.
 These sub-function bodies contain information about the operations performed by the fused operator.
 An alternative to this rewriting is simply creating a separate primitive operation for the fused operator (like `ewise_fma`).
 However, as we are looking into fusing more operators, there can be an exponential amount of possible combinations.
 A sub-function that groups the fused operation together provides the same amount of information for follow-up code lowering without introducing a dedicated high-level operator for each fusion pattern.

 ## Map to TensorIR Calls